Hypoxia Birth Injuries in Chicago

 You should not have to suffer because your physicians or doctors did not follow procedures and uphold their responsibility.
 If your baby has sustained injuries due to hypoxia, our experienced attorneys can help.

 At Power, Rogers & Smith, L.L.P., we fight to win.
 Our clients are our first priority and we will not rest until they receive the settlement or verdict they deserve.
 If your child has suffered injuries because of undiagnosed or untreated hypoxia, we can help.
 Our Chicago birth injury attorneys have extensive knowledge and experience in the field.
-We have handled high-value cases and have a track record of success.
+We have handled high-value cases and have a track record of success, recovering over $4 billion since our firm's founding.
 We believe that you should not have to suffer in vain.
 We work hard to get you the compensation and justice you are owed.

 Call us today for a free case review and take the first steps for restitution.